leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **Tasks:**

-  - Train (or adapt existing) and export the initial ONNX models for depth and ambiguity classification.
+  - Train (or adapt existing) and export the Transformer-Ordinal depth model (including the INT8 variant and `depth_mlp_log.onnx` fallback) alongside the ambiguity classifier.
-  - Implement the `DepthClassifierOnnx` and `AmbiguityClassifierOnnx` providers, gated by the `onnx` feature flag.
+  - Implement the `DepthClassifierOnnx` and `AmbiguityClassifierOnnx` providers, gated by the `onnx` feature flag, wiring in calibration switches and deterministic tokenisation.
   - Implement the `score_batch` method and integrate `rayon` for parallel execution.
   - Set up the `criterion` benchmarking suite and implement the initial set of